 “It's our job as contributing members of society to unlearn it and workshop it out.
 We're all born with some sort of bigotry and it's our job to unlearn it,” Afualo says “But it's not my responsibility.
 It's not my job to educate you.
 I've never said I'm going to teach you.
 I've never said I will give you a work cited page of all these resources to look up.
 Google is free.
 I'm not going to hold your hand and walk you through why you shouldn't put on a public app why you hate women.”
 Afualo calls out the bigotry, but expects you to take the time and effort to educate yourself, the way many intersectional feminists do.

 While most of Afualo’s content is geared towards sexism, it would be remiss to not point out the blatant racism she experiences.
 “If I was a small white woman, if I was a white man, [haters] would never treat me the way that they treat me now.
 The vitriol I get wouldn't be so violent if I wasn't a Brown woman and I wasn't a non-skinny woman.
 The backlash wouldn't be this hateful.”
-Afualo recalls a time when a thin white creator modeled her TikTok content off of Afualo’s, using the same mannerisms and verbiage as Afualo to post a clapback video.
+Afualo recalls a time when a thin white creator modelled her TikTok content off of Afualo’s, using the same mannerisms and verbiage as Afualo to post a clapback video.
 Men in the white creator’s page left comments such as “tough but fair,” Afualo says, a courtesy she never received as a Brown mid-size woman.

-But that doesn’t stop Afualo; she’s energized by her family, attributing her mom’s strength and independence, as well as her dad’s standard of treating women well, as what fuels her unwavering commitment to carry so much for the community she’s built online.
+But that doesn’t stop Afualo; she’s energised by her family, attributing her mom’s strength and independence, as well as her dad’s standard of treating women well, as what fuels her unwavering commitment to carry so much for the community she’s built online.
 And when she sees the positive comments, it’s easy to see why Afualo chooses to continue battling bigots on the internet.
 Afualo is visibly emotional as she details DMs and comments from followers who have told her that her videos have given them the confidence to stand up for themselves.
 “I've gotten so many sweet DMs.
 Some that move me to tears.
 I've even gotten some people telling me that my videos gave them the courage to report their assault.”

 While on vacation in Mexico recently, a woman started to tear up while telling Afualo that her videos give her so much confidence as a fat woman and they’ve changed her life.
 When describing the interaction, Afualo says she still has goosebumps, explaining “she was in tears and I went back to my room and I was so emotional because stuff like that is truly what keeps me going.
 It's very difficult to do what I do.
 I feel like a lot of times people water it down because I'm so funny.”
 Many of these positive DMs and interactions are from younger people, but Afualo recalls a woman in her 50s who finally left her abusive marriage because her videos gave her the courage to stand up for herself.
 This is an impact Afualo never thought she would have.